Reun85/WaterRendering/README.md

 ## Future works

-Finish the shadow volume implementation.
+- Finish the shadow volume implementation.
-Move spektrum generation to the GPU.
+- Move spektrum generation to the GPU.
-Simulate (i.e., approximate) buoyancy by fitting a plane to the surface.
+- Simulate (i.e., approximate) buoyancy by fitting a plane to the surface.
+- (Remove dependencies on debug values, and methods.)